Guided Tissue Bone Regeneration – Clute, TX

 Restoring Bone Density to Your Jaw

 Guided tissue bone regeneration is a procedure that aids in the regeneration of bone and tissues lost because of periodontal disease.
 Periodontitis or gum disease is a condition in which you suffer from bacterial infection.
 If you treat periodontitis in its early stages, you may not suffer from much gum or bone decay, and you won’t need guided tissue bone regeneration.
 But if you don’t treat periodontitis in time, the infection can spread to your gums, and you’ll have to seek bone graft and guided tissue regeneration to make up for the lost tissue.
-Call our office to discuss the guided tissue regeneration bone grafting procedure.
+Call our office to discuss the guided tissue regeneration bone grafting procedure in Clute.

 Why Choose Woodshore Family Dentistry for Guided Tissue Bone Regeneration?

-- Specialty Treatments Performed In-House
+- Specialty Dental Treatments Performed In-House

 - State-of-the-Art Dental Technology

-- Team Known for Excellent Customer Service
+- Dental Team Known for Excellent Customer Service

-What is Guided Tissue Bone Regeneration?
+What Is Guided Tissue Bone Regeneration?